mfakhtar/tfe-es-ec2/README.md

 This repository contains Terraform code to deploy the following infrastructure on AWS:

 - 1 VPC
-- 2 Subnets
+- 3 Subnets
 - 1 Internet Gateway
 - 2 Security Groups
 - 1 EC2 instance
 - 1 S3 bucket
-- EC2 instance role to connect to S3 and RDS
+- EC2 instance role to connect to S3
 - AWS DB Subnet Group
+- 1 Key.pem

 ## Prerequisites

 Before deploying this infrastructure, you will need:

 - An AWS account with permissions to create the above resources
-- AWS CLI installed and configured on your local machine
+- Authentication/Access and Secret Access Key to AWS Account
 - Terraform CLI installed on your local machine

 ## Usage